Alluxio/alluxio/integration/fuse/README.md

 # Alluxio-FUSE (Experimental)
-Mount a Alluxio file system using FUSE.
+Mount an Alluxio file system using FUSE.

 This project uses [jnr-fuse](https://github.com/SerCeMan/jnr-fuse) for FUSE on Java.